cloudmelon/Cloud-Native-Playbook/00 - Shortcuts.md

 Usage like when you query a pod or a job, it will make your shell stop by.
 The advange is after you use kubectl utility to deploy a pod, in real-life, you'll still need to wait for a few secs or even more until your pods will be up and running, this parameter is to help you don't need to check it again and again.

+To apply a bunch of definitions :

+   kubectl apply -f <path to your folder & folder name>

 ### Play 3.
 Write spec to a file

 Get pod spec to a folder / file location :